-With the Facebook Conversion Pixel we monitor the sales channel in the (rare) case we use a Facebook advert.
-This third-party cookie allow us to monitor and adapt our advert when needed.
+With the Facebook Conversion Pixel, we monitor the sales channel in the (rare) case we use a Facebook advert.
+This third-party cookie allows us to monitor and adapt our advert when needed.
 The information is not stored by 30CC, only added to the Facebook profile of the individual visitor.

 Other third-party cookies

 By the way the internet and websites function, we do not always control the third-party cookies that are being included in our webpages.
 This is specifically the case when we embed elements such as texts, documents, images or films.